HL7/davinci-deqm/source/pages/guidance.md

 #### Usage
 {:.no_toc}

-**Collect Data (STU3):**
+**Collect Data (STU3 and R4):**

-Using either the `GET` or `POST` Syntax, the operation can be invoked by the Payer:
+Using either the `GET` or `POST` Syntax, the operation can be invoked by the Aggregator :

 `GET|[base]/Measure/[measure-id]/$collect-data&[parameters]`

 `POST|[base]/Measure/[measure-id]/$collect-data`

-**Collect Data (R4):**

-Using only the `POST` Syntax, the operation can be invoked by the Payer:

-`POST|[base]/Measure/[measure-id]/$collect-data`

-{% include examplebutton.html example="collect-data" b_title = "Example Collect Data (STU3) operation" %}
+{% include examplebutton.html example="collect-data" b_title = "Example Collect Data operation" %}

-{% include examplebutton.html example="collect-data-r4" b_title = "Example Collect Data (R4) operation" %}

 #### Data Requirements Operation
+{:.no_toc}

-In order to complete the transaction the Provider may need to discover the required data for each Measure is discovered by invoking the [Data Requirements] operation on the payer's `Measure/measure-mrp` endpoint.
-This operation is discussed in the [section above](#gather-data-requirements-from-payer)
+In order to complete the transaction the Provider may need to discover the required data for each Measure by invoking the [Data Requirements] operation on the aggregator 's `Measure/[measure-id]` endpoint.
+This operation is discussed in the [section above](#gather-data-requirements-from-aggregator )

 <br />

 ### Option 3: Subscription service combined with the  Collect Data operation

+Subscriptions allow for a Provider to notify the Aggregator  when Measure data can be collected.
+The notification triggers are based upon the clinical and/or administrative event in the Aggregator  system.
+Once a Aggregator is notified, the measure data can be collected using the the *Collect Data* operation described above.

+{% include img.html img="subscribe-data-steps.jpg" %}

+#### Subscribe for Measure Data
+{:.no_toc}

+The Aggregator must first subscribe to the Provider for a notification for a particular measure.
+An Aggregator may also unsubscribe to a measure subscription.

 {% include img-narrow.html img="subscribe-data.jpg" caption="Subscription Service" %}

-Subscriptions allow for a Provider to notify the Payer when Measure data can be collected.
-The Payer must first subscribe to the Provider for a notification for a particular measure.
-The notification triggers are based upon the clinical and/or administrative event in the Payer system.
-Once a Payer is notified, the measure data can be collected using the the *Collect Data* operation described above.
-A Payer may also unsubscribe to a measure subscription.

-#### APIs
+##### APIs
 {:.no_toc}

-In addition to the resources listed above, the following artifacts are used in the subscription transactions:
+The following artifacts are used in the subscription transaction:

 1. DEQM Subscription Profile [DEQM Subscription (STU3)] [DEQM Subscription (R4)]
-1. Some Measure Subscription Extension or [Subscription Trigger event Extension]
+1. [Measure Subscription Extension] or [Subscription Trigger event Extension] **TODO DISCUSS**
-1. Collect Data operation: [Collect Data (STU3)] or [Collect Data (R4)]
-1. Various DEQM and QI Core Profiles depending on the specific Measure

-#### Usage - Subscribe/Unsubscribe
+##### Usage
 {:.no_toc}

-To subscribe for measure notifications , The Payer SHALL use the standard FHIR [Subscription] API as follows:
+To subscribe for measure notifications , The Aggregator  SHALL use the standard FHIR [Subscription] API as follows:

 `POST [base]/Subscription`